cudev/game-feed/README.md

 ## Overview

 Package consists of a bunch of classes that implement `RetrieverInterface` and a `Games` class on its own.
-`Games` is a composite iterator of `RetrieverInterface` implementors.
+`Games` is a composite iterator of `RetrieverInterface` implementers.

 `RetrieverInterface` as simple as that:
 ```php